c-toolbox/C-Play/docs/guides/remote/api.md

         },
         {
             "enabled": true,
+            "ignoreStatus": false,
             "method": "POST",
             "title": "Force 2D in C-Play",
             "url": "http://localhost:7007/view_mode",
             "parameters": [{"name": "mode", "value": "1"}]
+        },
+        {
+            "enabled": true,
+            "ignoreStatus": false,
+            "method": "WS",
+            "title": "OBS - Set scene Browser",
+            "url": "ws://localhost:4455",
+            "parameters": [
+                {"name": "requestType", "value": "SetCurrentProgramScene"},
+                {"name": "requestData.sceneName", "value": "Browser"}
+            ]
         }
     ]
 }
 ```

 Commands with `"enabled": false` are skipped when loading.
 Parameters are stored as a JSON array of `{"name": ..., "value": ...}` objects, which allows values containing spaces and special characters.
-For POST/PUT requests parameters are sent as the request body; for GET/DELETE they are appended as query parameters.
+For `POST`/`PUT` requests parameters are sent as the request body; for `GET`/`DELETE` they are appended as query parameters; for `WS`/`WSS` they are converted to a JSON WebSocket message or an OBS WebSocket request.